bluz71/dotfiles/README.md

 % ~/dotfiles/setup.sh
 ```

-Run Neovim and SSH to create the base directories for both utilities then do:
+Run Neovim and SSH to create their dot directories then do:

 ```sh
 ln -s dotfiles/init.vim .config/nvim/init.vim